MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 It's understandable, it's hard receiving critical feedback on work we've put a lot of effort into, and are under pressure to deliver.
 If we feel like a reviewer is being overly harsh or difficult, we naturally go into defensive mode.

 I think it's critical that the reviewer makes careful choice of words when giving feedback.
-The reviewee has this responsibility too, but the reviewer is the one that sets the initial tone.
+The author has this responsibility too, but the reviewer is the one that sets the initial tone.

 Thankfully, there is an approach that can help us — [conventional comments](https://conventionalcomments.org/).
 Conventional comments helps by prefixing a label to each comment posted by a reviewer.
 The prefix describes the intent of the comment.
 For example; "`question`: could you explain the intent behind this function?".
 By prefixing an intent to a comment, it helps to provide insight into the motivation behind the comment and belay our fears of harshness.

-A `question` indicates a curiosity to learn more about the reviewee's approach.
-A `suggestion` shows a willingness to have a discussion and be flexible with the reviewee instead of dictate changes.
+A `question` indicates a curiosity to learn more about the author's approach.
+A `suggestion` shows a willingness to have a discussion and be flexible with the author instead of dictate changes.
 A `nitpick` indicates something minor that the reviewer doesn't feel strongly about.

 There's no label for `do-as-i-say` or `this-is-trash`.
 Code reviews should be a conversation about the change.
 When it's a two way dialogue where both parties feel respected and listened to we get the benefits we talked about earlier.